 Herniated discs in your spine are a common cause of back pain and conditions like sciatica and cervical radiculopathy.
-If you’re experiencing symptoms of a herniated disc, Jinghui Xie, MD, at Caring Pain Management in Montclair and Metuchen, New Jersey, can help.
+If you’re experiencing symptoms of a herniated disc, Jinghui Xie, MD, at Caring Pain Management in North and Central New Jersey and New York City, can help.
 Using the most advanced treatments, Dr. Xie specializes in relieving pain and improving function for patients affected by problems like herniated discs.
-To schedule your appointment, call the Caring Pain Management office nearest you or use the online booking form today.

 A herniated disc develops when the interior tissue protrudes through the outer layer.

 Each vertebra in your spine has a disc between it and the next vertebra.
 Inside the disc is a jelly-like substance, which is protected by a tough outer shell.
 The discs safeguard your vertebrae from shock by acting as cushions, absorbing the energy that travels up your spine.

 If the tough outer shell gets damaged or weakened, the soft insides can bulge outward through the weak spot.
 If the shell ruptures, the inside tissue pushes out (herniates).

 You can get a herniated disc in any part of your spine.
 However, discs in the lumbar (lower) section of your spine and the cervical (neck) section are more likely to herniate than the thoracic (central) discs.

 You could have a herniated disc and not realize it, because they don’t always cause symptoms.
 The problem with a herniated disc is that the protruding tissue can press on nerves in the spinal canal.
 This pressure produces pain and other unpleasant sensations, including:

 Cervical herniated discs cause symptoms in your neck that can radiate into your shoulders, chest, arms, and hands.
 Lumbar herniated discs cause lower back pain that can radiate into your buttocks, hips, and legs.